shorebirdtech/docs/docs/troubleshooting.md

    newer version of Xcode since building the release, you can download older versions of Xcode from
    [Apple's developer downloads page](https://developer.apple.com/download/all/).
+4. (iOS only) You are building with an old version of Xcode.
+Specifically, we've seen this warning when building with Xcode 14.1.
+If you are using a version of Xcode that is not the latest, try upgrading to the latest version.

 If you are confident that the changes are safe, you can ignore this warning by passing the `--force` flag to `shorebird patch`.